tangbc/sugar/README.EN.md

 * `v1.0.4`
 	* `mvvm` Process `splice` action in `v-for` array operation
 * `v1.0.6`
-	* `mvvm` Fixes many issues, adding instruction expressions that depend on extracting and updating the view's stability
+	* `mvvm` Fixes many issues, add instruction expressions that depend on extracting and updating view's stability
 * `v1.0.8`
 	* `mvvm` Update v-bind for object/json can be used with a simple diff algorithm
+* `v1.1.0`
+	* Abandon requirejs (v1.0.8) and change test-runner to [Karma](https://github.com/karma-runner/karma)，add code coverage